epccs/MacGyver/readme.md

 ## Overview

+This board allows a Raspberry Pi serial hardware port (or adaptor board) to interface with a multi-drop.
+A local AVR128DA28 is on the multi-drop.
+Programing is done through the serial interface when a target (e.g., the local AVR128DA28) is set by the manager for UPDI (the preferred programing method for new AVRs) or UART mode.

-The board name was PiUpdi, but that is confusing (with pyupdi), which was causing self-inflicted pain.
-I have mcgyvered (improvised use of IOFF buffer) the UPDI programming interface so that an Raspberry Pi pin can select it; in effect, it results in a UART mode or a UPDI mode from the R-Pi hardware serial port.
+I have improvised (mcgyvered) the use of IOFF buffers so the UPDI programming interface can be selected; it results in a UART mode or a UPDI mode from the R-Pi hardware serial port.

-Board is used to connect a Raspberry Pi Zero (or W) hardware serial port (from 40 pin header) to ether the UPDI or UART0 port of an AVR128DA28.
+Board is used to connect a Raspberry Pi hardware serial port (e.g., 40 pin header) to ether the UPDI or UART0 port of an AVR128DB32 manager, or (with help from the manager) to a local AVR128DA28 on the multi-drop serial.

-The Raspberry Pi hardware UART does not have latency like a USB-serial bridge, so its programming speed may be the best possible.
+The Raspberry Pi hardware UART does not have latency like a USB-serial bridge, so its programming speed is the best possible.
 Programing sends a lot of small sets of data back and forth; USB latency is almost certainly the cause of most complaints about UPDI speed.

 ## Status